• Skip to main content

 The Educational Provider edX Makes A Mistake

-Last week, we looked at the website of edX, which is a large institutional course provider.
-We saw how edX had published a page called business analysis, but, when we looked at the “courses” page of the site, we realized that there were no actual business analysis courses there.
+When we looked at the “courses” page of the site, we realized that there were no actual business analysis courses there.

 All the courses they had listed were either business analytics, business intelligence, or data analysis courses.
-The way that they had packaged it up, and the way that they had blended the words “analysis” and “analytics” would mislead most people into thinking that the courses they’re offering are analysis related courses.
+The way that they had packaged it up, and the way that they had blended the words “analysis” and “analytics” would mislead most people into thinking that the courses they’re offering are analysis-related courses.

 In reality, they’re mistakenly blending two completely different professions .